fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.8.4 =

+* Developer: Two new plugin [filters](https://codex.wordpress.org/Plugin_API#Filters), `gdoc_table_html` and `gdoc_viewer_html`, allow other plugin or theme authors to customize the output produced by the `gdoc` shortcode.
+See the [Other Notes](https://wordpress.org/plugins/inline-google-spreadsheet-viewer/other_notes/) page for documentation and implementation notes.
+* [Bugfix](https://wordpress.org/support/topic/bug-and-fix-script-dependencies): Correctly declare JavaScript dependencies.

 = Version 0.8.3 =